A Change is as Good as a Rest

 But in addition, why not take up the tips here, about creating change.
 Breaking the daily habits and feeling the benefit.

-1. Create your Staycation, with some of the tips from our community!
+1. Create a Staycation, with some of the tips from our community!

 2. Introduce a ‘commuter walk’ around the block, before your day begins!
-Whether you’re working from home or caring all day long (or both!).
+Whether we’re working from home or caring all day long (or both).
 This change of routine and scenery can set you up for the day.

 3. Take a day off from routine.
-Take yourself and the person you care for (if respite isn’t available and if their care needs allow) and do something fun or just simply ‘different’.
+Take ourselves and the person we care for (if respite isn’t available and if their care needs allow) and do something fun or just simply ‘different’.
 A trip to an open garden, the local woods, visit a friend.

 “5.
 Our daughter loves swimming in the sea.
 So we’re going to hop in the car at the weekends and go to the beach!
 It might not be Spain, but she loves it and we all feel invigorated.
 Tired, but in a good way!”

-And if you’re still feeling that these are just too much ‘hard work’ to contemplate, here’s what our community have been saying:
+And if we’re still feeling that these are just too much ‘hard work’ to contemplate, here’s what our community have been saying:

 So, if it’s ‘take a break from the norm’ or ‘break’, we choose ‘take a break’!